Starship (band): 1992–present: Starship featuring Mickey Thomas

-In early 1992, Thomas obtained the usage rights to the name and revived Starship as "Mickey Thomas' Starship" before changing the billing name to "Starship featuring Mickey Thomas", and has toured steadily ever since.
-Although Thomas has toured with mostly new band members, bassist Brett Bloomfield returned to Starship for several years in the 1990s.
+In early 1992, Thomas obtained the usage rights to the name and revived Starship as "Mickey Thomas's Starship" before changing the billing name to "Starship featuring Mickey Thomas", and has toured steadily ever since.

+Besides Thomas, the new lineup featured: Melisa Kary (vocals), Jeff Tamelier (guitar), Bobby Vega (bass), T. Moran (drums), John Lee Sanders (keyboards, saxophone), Max Haskett (trumpet, backing vocals) and Bill Slais (saxophone, keyboards).
+Although Thomas was touring with mostly new band members, bassist Brett Bloomfield returned to Starship for several years, from 1993 to 1997.
 Melisa Kary and Christina Marie Saxton, who had both performed with the group as backing singers on tour in 1989 through 1990, also had stints as official members in the revived band.
-Drummer Darrell Verdusco (formerly of KBC Band), and keyboard player Phil Bennett joined the band in 1995.
+Haskett departed the group in 1993.
+Drummer Darrell Verdusco (formerly of KBC Band) and keyboard player Phil Bennett joined the band in 1995, after Moran, Sanders and Slais all left.
+Guitarist Erik Torjeson and bassist John Garnache came aboard in 1997, replacing Tamelier and Bloomfield respectively.
 The band recorded the album Live at Stanley Cup in 1997.
-Jeff Adams came aboard on bass in 2000.
+Jeff Adams, previously of Jimi Jamison's Survivor, replaced Garnache on bass in 2000.
+Mark Abrahamian took over lead guitar from Torjeson in that same year.

-In 2003, "Starship featuring Mickey Thomas" released a DVD documentary Starship: Greatest & Latest.
+In 2003 "Starship featuring Mickey Thomas" released a DVD documentary Starship: Greatest & Latest.
 The album accompanying this release contained re-recordings of some of the Starship's biggest hits, songs originally from Thomas's tenure in Jefferson Starship, as well as "Fooled Around and Fell in Love" which Thomas originally sang during his time in the Elvin Bishop Group in 1976.

 Female vocalist Stephanie Calvert joined the band in 2006.
 A live album titled Layin' it on the Line Live in Las Vegas was released in 2007.
 The band released the non-album single "Get Out Again" in 2007.
 The compilation album Playlist: The Very Best of Starship, was released in October 2012, and included the newly recorded song, "Karma (Everything You Do)".